 1).
 Set System Jumpers

 Jumpers

 Jumpers are used to select the operation modes for your system.
 Some jumpers on the board have three metal pins with each pin representing a different function.
 To set a jumper, a black cap containing metal contacts is placed over the jumper pin/s according to the required configuration.
 A jumper is said to be shorted when the black cap has been placed on one or two of its pins.
 The types of jumpers used in this manaul are shown below:

-NOTE : Users are not encouraged to change the jumper settings not listed in this manual.
+Jumpers in a Block NOTE : Users are not encouraged to change the jumper settings not listed in this manual.
 Changing the jumper settings improperly may adversely affect system performance.

-Clear Password: CPS

-This jumper allows you to set the password configuration to Enabled or Disabled.
+Clear Password: CPS This jumper allows you to set the password configuration to Enabled or Disabled.
 You may need to enable this jumper if you forget your password.

-Flash EPROM Type Selection: EP1, EP2 These two jumpers allow you to configure the Flash EPROM chip
+EP1, EP2 These two jumpers allow you to configure the Flash EPROM chip

-1M EP1 EP2

-Intel 0 1 0 O 1

-SST 29EE010 0 1 0 01

-014 504 EP2

-2M EP1 EP2

-AMD AM29F002T 1

-SST 29EE020 0 1 0

-ATMEL AT29C020 1 O 0 1 0 0

-MXIC MX28F2000P 9 1 O

 2).
-Install RAM Modules

-DRAM Memory

-The working space of the computer is the Random Access Memory (RAM).
+Install RAM Modules DRAM Memory The working space of the computer is the Random Access Memory (RAM).
 The system cannot act upon data unless it is loaded into RAM.
 The system RAM is comprised of industry-standard 72-pin Single In-line Memory Modules (SIMMs).
 Occasionally the system must break apart data files because the entire file can not be fitted into the RAM area.
 Consequently, when the system needs data that is not in RAM, it must access the disk where the balance of the data is stored.
 Compared with the lightning speed accessing a RAM, accessing a mechanical disk drive is a much slower process.
 When more RAM is added, the working area of the computer is larger, thereby increasing total performance.
 You should verify the type and speed of the RAM currently installed from your dealer.
 Mixtures of the RAM types, other than those described in this manual, will have upredicatable results.

-The KN-6000 is able to support standard FPM (Fast Page Mode) and EDO (Extended Data Out) DRAM; and can accommodate onboard memory from 8 to 768MB using SIMMs.
+The KN-6010 is able to support standard FPM (Fast Page Mode) and EDO (Extended Data Out) DRAM; and can accommodate onboard memory from 8 to 768MB using SIMMs.
 The mainboard has three memory banks, Bank 0, Bank 1, and Bank 2.
-Each bank has two SIMM sockets which can accept either a pair of 4MB, 8BM, 16MB, 32MB, 64MB, or 128MB SIMMs in each socket.
+Each bank has two SIMM sockets which can accept either a pair of 4MB, 8MB, 16MB, 32MB, 64MB, or 128MB SIMMs in each socket.
 RAM Module Configuration

-The DRAM module installation must be in pairs of the same size for each bank.
-The minimum size of SIMM for each SIMM slot is 4MB; the maximum is 128MB\.
-Each bank, not SIMM slot, can be leaved empty.
+installation must be in

+pairs of the same size for each bank.
+The minimum size of SIMM for each SIMM slot is 4MB; the maximum is 128MB.
+Both SIMM slots in a bank must be filled, though one whole bank can be left empty.

-For instance, if you install one 4MB DRAM module onto SIM1, 4MB (must be the same size, i.e. 4MB, if in the same bank) onto SIM2; two 8MB DRAM modules onto SIM3 and SIM4 respectively, SIM5 and SIM6 are left empty.
-The total memory is 24MB.
+For instance, to install a total of 24MB DRAM you can use the following configuration; one 4MB DRAM module in SIM1, one 4MB DRAM module in SIM2, one 8MB DRAM modules into SIM3 and SIM4 and leave SIM5 and SIM6 emtpy.

-$\ensuremath{\textbf{NOTE}}$ : \ A RAM module of this size was not available for testing when this manual was printed.
+$\ensuremath{\text{NOTE}}$: A RAM module of this size was not available for testing when this manual was printed.

+The

+DRAM

+module

 Install SIMMs

 Complete the following procedures to install SIMMs:

-CAUTION:
+CAUTION :

-- 1. Always turn the system power off before installing or removing any device. - Always observe static electricity precautions.
+- 1. Always turn the system power off before installing or removing any device. - 2.
+Always observe static electricity precautions.
 See "Handling Precautions" at the start of this manual. - 1.
 Locate the SIMM slots on the mainboard.
-(See figure below.)

 NOTE : SIMMs in each bank must be of the same type; and the BIOS automatically configures the memory size.
 2. Carefully fit a SIMM at a 45 degree angle into each empty socket to be populated.
 All the SIMMs must face the same direction.